cordpackers/reUpdater/faq.md

 - Allows custom update API.
 Unlike Discord's `updater.node`, this allows for integration with alternative update APIs, enabling patched updates.

+- Enhanced privacy.
+Discord logs analytics for installs and updates, this replacement does not send any analytics to Discord.

 ## Would this be available to macOS/Linux users?

 **Maybe.**